airloopal/loop/docs/ios-release.md

 # iOS release setup

-Signed version **1.0.0 (103)**, including the approved Loop icon and final-domain legal URLs at looptech.app, has successfully uploaded to App Store Connect.
-All three native local StoreKit tests passed with zero failures.
-Apple completed processing and marked build 103 Ready to Submit.
-Build 103 has replaced build 102 as the selected, saved build on iOS version 1.0; it has not been submitted for App Review.
-Physical-device/TestFlight Sandbox validation, business verification, remaining review requirements and Apple approval remain pending.
+Loop iOS version **1.0**, using signed build **1.0.0 (103)**, was submitted for App Review on **21 September 2026** with **Full Access Annual** and the **Full Access subscription group**.
+All three items are **Waiting for Review** in the [same submission](https://appstoreconnect.apple.com/apps/6814186180/distribution/reviewsubmissions/details/e35fdbbf-0831-4f14-8175-03db35cf246c).
+Build 103 includes the approved Loop icon and final-domain legal URLs at looptech.app.
+All three native local StoreKit tests passed with zero failures; physical-device/TestFlight Sandbox validation results are not established.
+Apple approval is pending; business verification was last checked on 20 September and was not rechecked during submission.
 Historical validation and upload records appear below and in [the validation record](validation.md).

 ## Repository and Codemagic